coala/coala/docs/Developers/Writing_Native_Bears.rst

 Aspect Bear
 -----------

-Aspect is a feature in coala that make configuring coala in project more easy and language agnostic.
-For more detail about aspect, see cEP-0005 in https://github.com/coala/cEPs/blob/master/cEP-0005.md.
+Aspect is a feature in coala that make configuring coala in projects easier and language agnostic.
+For more details about aspect, see cEP-0005 in https://github.com/coala/cEPs/blob/master/cEP-0005.md.

-An aspect-compliant bear MUST:
+An aspect-compliant bear must:

-1. Declare list of aspect it can fix and detected.
-Note that the aspect MUST be a leaf aspect.
-You can see list of supported aspect here https://github.com/coala/aspect-docs.
+1. Declare a list of aspect it can detect and fix.
+Note that the aspect must be a leaf aspect.
+You can see list of supported aspects here https://github.com/coala/aspect-docs.
-2. Declare list of supported language.
-See list of supported language https://github.com/coala/coala/tree/master/coalib/bearlib/languages/definitions.
+2. Declare a list of supported languages.
+See the list of supported languages https://github.com/coala/coala/tree/master/coalib/bearlib/languages/definitions.
 3. Map setting to its equivalent aspect or taste using ``map_setting_to_aspect`` decorator.